Health benefits of adding fiber to your diet

 Benefits of high fiber-diet

 Stabilize bowel movements: Dietary fiber softens and increases the weight and volume of your feces.
-Fiber absorbs water and gives stools volume, so if you have loose, watery stools, it might help to solidify them.
+Fiber may assist to settle loose, watery stools because it absorbs water and provides them bulk.

 Helps in maintaining bowel movement: A high-fiber diet can reduce the risk of developing tiny pouches in the colon and hemorrhoids.
 It is observed that a high-fiber diet is likely to reduce the occurrence of colorectal cancer.
 In the colon, some fiber is fermented.